 Chairs remained empty, as Magnolia Elementary students took cover from the rain under the E-Z Ups on Friday during the school's Annual Ag Day event.
 Ferrier Joe Terra spoke with Melissa Clark's third grade class on the art and livelihood of horse shoeing, while some students braved the rain to give roping a whirl.
 Second grade teacher Heather Ellis and her students observed the demonstration presented by Redline K-9.

 Young athletes representing 26 local junior high and middle schools are preparing to compete at the 69th Annual Harold Pope Junior Relays on Saturday, May 7, 2016 from 8 a.m. to 2 p.m. at Modesto Junior College Track & Field.
 Sponsored by the Stanislaus County Office of Education (SCOE), Education Foundation of Stanislaus County and Sutter Health, the public is invited to attend.
 Admission and parking are free.

-Valley Charter High School's (VCHS) Open House is slated for Thursday, March 3 from 4 p.m. to 5 p.m. at the school (108 Campus Way, Modesto).
+Valley Charter High School's (VCHS) Open House is slated for Thursday, April 28 from 6 p.m. to 7 p.m. at the school (108 Campus Way, Modesto).
 The open house is an opportunity for all parents and prospective students to learn more about the school and its collaboration with Modesto Junior College.
 The award-winning VCHS program, recipient of the 2015 California Gold Ribbon and multiple national honors, includes college-preparatory academic programs for all students and outstanding Early College, choir, robotics, leadership and club opportunities.